-The Department of Planning, Industry and Environment undertook the review in response to growing public concern that whale carcasses left on or buried on beaches attract sharks.
+The Department undertook this review in response to growing public concern that whale carcasses left or buried on beaches attract sharks.

 The review investigated public concerns, explored the science and made recommendations to give the community greater confidence that whale carcasses will be disposed of in a way that balances public safety with an assessment of risks based on best available science and practical approaches.